How does the user measure ROI in social networks?

 So perhaps the measurement should be Return on user effort as much as it is Return on user experience?Â Think about why YouTube is so popular.Â Well, it’sÂ a few things.
 It’sÂ the ability to create content for free, the ability to share it, the possibility of getting noticed, a return on the user generated content, communicating with others, a response.
 Notoriety.
 15 minutes of fame.

 So next time you’re evaluating the NBT of social networks, Look at the ROUE.Â Is the return on user experience and return on user effort very high?
 You should be able to determine that fairly quickly.
 In my follow up piece, I’m going to look at ROI and engagement and how we measure those as a barometer of social media success.

-Currently Marc is working with Accenture to raise awareness and drive engagement of the Accenture Interactive brand.
+Currently Marc is working with Accenture to raise awareness and drive engagement of the Accenture Interactive practice.
 Prior to that Marc was the social media practice lead at Ernst and Young, one of the world’s leading professional services organizations.
-Before joining E &Y, Marc was the Digital and Social Media lead for 2 years at Digital Response Marketing Group, a social media and search ...
+Before joining E &Y, Marc was the Digital and Social Media lead for 2 years at Digital Response Marketing Group, a social media and ...